BrechtBonte/elastic-query-tester/README.md

 # elastic-query-tester

-A playground to get familiar with the way elasticsearch handles queries, filters and aggregations.
+A playground to get familiar with the way elasticsearch handles queries and aggregations.

 *Go to [live version](http://brechtbonte.github.io/elastic-query-tester/).*